StevisonLab/R-Mini-Course/Use R on the CL.md

 # Using R on the Command Line

 This walk-through will be the lead into the last self-guided activity where we scale up by taking the R scripts we've been making in RStudio to the command line.
+Throughout the video, I refer to Labs 7 and 9.
+For the purposes of this mini course, Lab 7 == Activity #1 and Lab 9 == Activity #3.

 ## Video # 6